67% more leads. That’s the advantage eCommerce sites with blogs have.

 Source: Tomasz Tunguz

-The idea is that, the longer your write your blog, the more new people you attract, who go back and read the old articles, which strengthens their SEO effects, which makes them attract more new people, etc. That’s incentive to start or improve your site’s blog ASAP.
+The idea is that the longer you write your blog, the more new people you attract, who go back and read the old articles, which strengthens their SEO effects, which makes them attract more new people, etc. That’s incentive to start or improve your site’s blog ASAP.

 2. Aids in Shopping Decisions